 Benefits, Risks, and Best Practices

-A software license is a contract the provides users with the guidelines on how to use different applications is a manner that is legally binding upon agreement.
+A software license is a contract that provides users with guidelines on how to use different applications in a manner that is legally binding upon agreement.

 These terms provide users with conditions that dictate fair use policies and intellectual property agreements.